 Besides your spare solar charge controller and voltage inverter, you should consider having spares for other critical electronics, such as a computer or tablet filled with useful survival information, medical devices, a pump for your well, a grain mill and even a CD player.
 Whatever electronics you think you need for survival should be in that cage.

 Get Cash And Silver

 Most of the money in the world is nothing more than electronic money.
 What that means is that once the EMP hits, most money in the United States will be gone.
 While I’m sure there are secure copies of all banking records somewhere, it will probably be years before anyone can get into them.
 So, the only real money that will exist is either paper or precious metals.
 Of the two, precious metals are much more secure.

 I make a habit of keeping precious metals in the safe, just in case.
 That way, when some form of commerce starts back up again, I’ll be able to take advantage of it.
 I suppose the little bit I have will make me into a rich man for the first time in my life.

-What advice would you add?
-Share your thoughts in the section below:
+What advice would you add about surviving in a post-EMP world?
+Share your thoughts in the comments section below: